Mannheim: Population

+Mannheim, with a population of 315,000, is the 2nd largest city in Baden-Württemberg.
+Its location near the Rhine and Neckar rivers spurred Mannheim's industrialization and transition into a major city in the early 19th century.
+The city was heavily damaged during WWII but soon regained prominence as an industrial centre, causing rapid population growth in the 1950s.
+Many motor, electronic and power plant companies came to Mannheim and other cities in the Rhine-Neckar Region, including Ludwigshafen and Heidelberg.
+The population of Mannheim started to decline in the 1980s but began to rebound in the 2010s, partially due to its large university population.

 Nationalities

-The following list shows significant groups of foreigners in the city of Mannheim by nationalities.
-In total 44,7% of all Mannheim inhabitants are from foreign descent.
-With 68,9% in the Neckarstadt-West district the population is the most foreign, in the Wallstadt district with 23,1% it is the least.
-A large part of the immigrants are from the Balkans and European countries.
+The following list shows the most significant groups of foreigners in the city of Mannheim by nationalities.
+In total 44.7% of all Mannheim inhabitants are of foreign descent.
+The Neckarstadt-West district has the biggest foreign population with 68.9%, while the Wallstadt district has the smallest with 23.1%.
+A large proportion of the immigrants are from the Balkans and European countries.

 Religion

 The distribution of Mannheim's population by religious affiliation (as of December 31, 2020) is Roman Catholic 25.4%, Protestant 20.0%, and other/none 54.6%.

 Culture

 Theatre

 The National Theatre Mannheim was founded in 1779 and is the oldest "Stage" in Germany.
-In 1782 the premiere of Die Räuber, written by Friedrich Schiller, was shown.
+In 1782 the premiere of Die Räuber, written by Friedrich Schiller, was given.

-Recently, more smaller stages have opened, such as the Oststadt-Theater, the TIG7 (Theater im Quadrat G7), the Theater Oliv, the Freilichtbühne, the Theater31, the Theater ImPuls, the Theater Felina-Areal, the Mannheimer Puppenspiele, the Kleinkunstbühne Klapsmühl', Schatzkistl, and zeitraumexit.
+Recently, smaller stages have opened, such as the Oststadt-Theater, the TIG7 (Theater im Quadrat G7), the Theater Oliv, the Freilichtbühne, the Theater31, the Theater ImPuls, the Theater Felina-Areal, the Mannheimer Puppenspiele, the Kleinkunstbühne Klapsmühl', Schatzkistl, and zeitraumexit.